richardthorp/rodeo/README.md

 * A responsive hero image that fills the width of the page up to 2000px wide
 * A short paragraph explaining the purpose of the website.
-* The 'SOME INSPIRATION' section features up to 4 recipe cards depending on the size of the users screen.
+* The 'SOME INSPIRATION' section features up to 4 recipe cards depending on the size of the user's screen.
 This section displays the highest rated recipes available on the website.
 * A link to the **'ALL RECIPES'** page which displays all recipes on the website.
 This button has a mouseover effect to highlight that this is a clickable link.

 Normal link           |  Cursor hover link